 Who is The Eastsider?

 The Eastsider is Jesus Sanchez, a journalist with more than 25 years of experience in newspapers and online journalism.
 Sanchez was born in Boyle Heights and raised in East Los Angeles and later, the west San Gabriel Valley.
 He has called Echo Park home for more than 20 years.
 Sanchez has been honored by the Society of Professional Journalists and the California Chicano News Media Association for his work in new media and online journalism.
-Sanchez is also serves on the board of directors of Local Independent Online News Publishers.
+Sanchez was also one of the founding board members of the Local Independent Online News Publishers.
 Unless otherwise noted, stories, photos and other content appearing on The Eastsider were created by Sanchez.

 Is this a personal blog, online newspaper or community forum?

 The Eastsider is a hybrid of news, occasional opinion, observations and links to other web sites, all curated for an Eastside audience.
 The Eastsider also calls upon some trustworthy and talented contributors for stories, photographs and other content.
 The Eastsider has been named as L.A.
 Best Neighborhood Blog by L.A.
 Magazine and L.A.
 Weekly.
 The blog published its first post on July 28, 2008.

 How does it work?

 All of the stories, photos and other content will either appear or receive a mention on the Front Page (or home page).
 Content is broken up into broad categories, each listed at the top of the every page: Eastside 911 (crime & public safety news); School Yard (education); Eastsider On The Go (entertainment, shopping, dining, things to do ) ; Save the Date (calendar listings); Home & History (which includes real estate).
 In addition, there are The Eastsider Forums, community message and discussion boards devoted to specific issues.

 What does The Eastsider cover?